-Boxed Invocation A form of boxed expression showing the parameter bindings
+Boxed Invocation A form of boxed expression showing the parameter bindings either an organisational unit or a performance indicator.

 Boxed List A form of boxed expression showing a list of n items.

 Boxed Literal Expression A form of boxed expression showing a literal expression.